Art Gallery of Guelph

 Other Information

-As registered under the name of the Macdonald Stewart Community Art Centre on the 4th day of June 1996 in Volume III, page 111.
+The recipient's emblems were originally recorded in the name of the Macdonald Stewart Community Art Centre on the 4th day of June 1996 in Volume III, page 111.